idooo/devterm-hobby-project/README.md

 12) Spotify.
 You can get [spotifyd](https://github.com/Spotifyd/spotifyd) complied from sources without a problem, just follow the official [docs](https://spotifyd.github.io/spotifyd/installation/Ubuntu.html) - that allows to play spotify on a devterm.
 Now, there is [spotify-tui](https://github.com/Rigellute/spotify-tui) to control it via the terminal (to register correctly I [had to tunnel the dev server](https://github.com/Rigellute/spotify-tui/issues/732) as lynx wasn't able to render the spotify auth page.
 App itself works but still missing a lot of features.

-13) [superhighway84](https://github.com/mrusme/superhighway84) is a Usenet-inspired decentralized internet discussion system.
-Under the hood it uses [IPFS](https://ipfs.io/).
-Both of them have ARM64 binaries available on the official website/repo

-14) Mastodon client. [toot](https://github.com/ihabunek/toot) is a terminal based client written in Python.
+13) Mastodon client. [toot](https://github.com/ihabunek/toot) is a terminal based client written in Python.
 Install it by running `pip install --user toot`.
 Doesn't support 2-factor auth but otherwise, works like charm

 15) To track our stocks portfolio, we will be using [mop](https://github.com/mop-tracker/mop).
 It's a Go program that we will have to build ourselves.
 We need Go amd64 binaries ([provided officially](https://golang.google.cn/dl/)) then just follow the [manual](https://go.dev/doc/install) to move them into the right folder, then build `mop` according to official documentation